-Trust for Nature agrees with the statement in the Issues Paper that strategic NRM plans could be used as a vehicle for providing positive incentives for the establishment of regionally appropriate biodiverse carbon plantings, or plantings that serve other functions (for example, deep rooted vegetation in areas subject to dryland salinity).
+Trust for Nature believes that strategic NRM plans could be used as a vehicle for providing positive incentives for the establishment of regionally appropriate biodiverse carbon plantings, or plantings that serve other functions (for example, deep rooted vegetation in areas subject to dryland salinity).
 If biodiversity and other benefits are to be aligned with carbon policy, it only makes sense to use existing strategic planning documents to direct the geographic and ecosystem/species priorities identified in those plans in allocating any available funding.

-Regarding the question of whose responsibility it should be to prepare and implement the plans, Trust for Nature submits that existing strategic plans from reputable authorities and organisations should be used, rather than creating new plans for these purposes.
+Trust for Nature submits that existing strategic plans from reputable authorities and organisations should be used, rather than creating new plans for these purposes.
 For example, strategic NRM plans created by federal and state environmental authorities, NRM bodies including catchment authorities, statutory conservation agencies and potentially non-governmental organisations could be used.
 Increasingly strategic NRM planning documents incorporate climate change considerations and identify those areas where NRM actions are anticipated to have the greatest benefit from a climate change perspective (whether through carbon sequestration, resilience or adaptation).
 The policy framework could specify the plans which are eligible to be considered for this purpose.